 Christon averaged 2.9 points per game on 34.5 percent from the floor.
 Christon was 19 percent from three and only averaged 2.0 assists in 15 minutes per game.

 Contract remaining: 2-years, $2,857,562We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!